open-telemetry/opentelemetry-specification/oteps/0006-sampling.md

 ### Default Samplers
 These are the default samplers implemented in the OpenTelemetry SDK:
  * ALWAYS_ON
-   * Ignores all values in SamplingHint.
  * ALWAYS_OFF
-   * Ignores all values in SamplingHint.
  * ALWAYS_PARENT
-   * Ignores all values in SamplingHint.
    * Trust parent sampling decision (trusting and propagating parent `SampledFlag`).
    * For root Spans (no parent available) returns `NOT_RECORD`.
  * Probability
-   * Allows users to configure to ignore or not the SamplingHint for every value different than `UNSPECIFIED`.
-     * Default is to NOT ignore `NOT_RECORD` and `RECORD_AND_PROPAGATE` but ignores `RECORD`.
    * Allows users to configure to ignore the parent `SampledFlag`.
    * Allows users to configure if probability applies only for "root spans", "root spans and remote parent", or "all spans".
      * Default is to apply only for "root spans and remote parent".
      * Remote parent property should be added to the SpanContext see specs [PR/216][specs-pr-216]